ansible-collections/ibm_zos_cics/docs/source/modules/trace.rst

 Synopsis
 --------
 - Allocates the two \ `auxiliary trace <https://www.ibm.com/docs/en/cics-ts/6.1?topic=sets-setting-up-auxiliary-trace-data>`__\  data sets used by a CICS® region.
 When CICS auxiliary trace is activated, trace entries produced by CICS are written to the auxiliary trace data sets.
 These data sets can hold large amounts of trace data.
+- They are referred to as auxiliary trace data set A and auxiliary trace data set B.